Ernie Pyle: Early life and education

-Ernest "Ernie" Taylor Pyle was born on August 3, 1900, on the Sam Elder farm near Dana, Indiana, in rural Vermillion County, Indiana.
+Ernest "Ernie" Taylor Pyle was born on August 3, 1900, on the Sam Elder farm near Dana, Indiana, in rural Vermillion County.
 His parents were Maria (Taylor) and William Clyde Pyle.
 At the time of Pyle's birth his father was a tenant farmer on the Elder property.
 Neither of Pyle's parents attended school beyond the eighth grade.

 Pyle, an only child, disliked farming and pursued a more adventurous life.
-After graduating from a local high school in Bono, Helt Township, Vermillion County, Indiana, he enlisted in the U.S. Naval Reserve during World War I. Pyle began his training at the University of Illinois Urbana-Champaign, but the war ended before he could be transferred to the Great Lakes Naval Training Station for additional training.
+After graduating from a local high school in Bono, he enlisted in the U.S. Naval Reserve during World War I. Pyle began his training at the University of Illinois Urbana-Champaign, but the war ended before he could be transferred to the Great Lakes Naval Training Station for additional training.

 Pyle enrolled at Indiana University in 1919, aspiring to become a journalist.
 However, Indiana University did not offer a degree in journalism at that time, so Pyle majored in economics and took as many journalism courses as he could.
 Pyle began studying journalism in his sophomore year, the same year he joined Sigma Alpha Epsilon fraternity and began working on the Indiana Daily Student, the student-written newspaper.
 During his junior year Pyle became the newspaper's city editor and its news editor; he also worked on the Arbutus, the campus yearbook, although he did not enjoy the desk-bound work.
 Pyle's simple, storytelling writing style, which he developed while a student at IU, later became his trademark style as a professional journalist and earned him millions of readers as a columnist for Scripps-Howard newspaper syndicate.